 To this end, Tompkins has developed a structured approach designed to scale with the individual solutions tailored to customers as opposed to relying on a single service model.
-While the services provided will remain the same, the cost, labor, and service focus will scale with the needs of the customer ensuring that every service arrangement is meeting the customers needs and budget.
+While the services provided will remain the same, the cost, labor, and service focus will scale with the needs of the customer ensuring that every service arrangement is meeting the customers’ needs and budget.

 Tompkins Robotics Lifecycle Roadmap

 Foundations: Technical and Preventative Maintenance

 For a modular robotics solution to achieve the intended effects of adding scalability, flexibility, and sustainability to a client’s business, there must also be a strategy to repair, modify, and modernize the robots to continue meeting customer demand.
-To this end, Tompkins offers a robust approach to technical and preventative maintenance that focuses on proactive and seamless integration with the solution regardless of size.
+Tompkins offers a robust approach to technical and preventative maintenance that focuses on proactive and seamless integration with the solution regardless of size.

 Focus on Flexibility

 Tompkins supplies modular robotic solutions to a variety of clients, and in order to satisfy this diverse client base, an equally diverse approach to service solutions is also required.
 Tompkins invests in the idea of skilled technical labor, and endeavors to enrich the existing skillsets of maintenance technicians to ensure they are proactive in their knowledge of repairing and maintaining the robots.
 Where possible, we also invest in practical efficiencies such as cross-training personnel as a means of strengthening the available maintenance technician pool and standardized inspection protocols to simplify the process by which technical problems are diagnosed and solved.

 Integrating a modular robotics system can appear to be a complex assignment for any company exploring the potential of automation.
-Tompkins Robotics understands that change, and in particular, changing to a new technology gives rise to anxiety in our customers.
+Tompkins Robotics understands that change, and in particular, evolving to a new technology gives rise to anxiety in our customers.
 In order to make the period of operational start-up easier for the customer, Tompkins ensures that the field operations teams are fully equipped to provide full-suite startup services at each site.
 This includes custom teams of technicians whose flexibility to service the robots, specialized support software that allows complete oversight for the maintenance teams to diagnose and solve problems rapidly, as well as customizing inspection plans to the customer’s business needs based on individual factors such as throughput, product type, sort destinations and number of destinations.

-• Spare Parts
+Spare Parts Management

 Embracing automated solutions such as modular robotics can provide incredible benefits to a business.
 There are times, however, when the use of automation technology can encounter technical challenges preventing it from operating within expected parameters.
 To combat the uncertainty of technical faults in a fast-paced environment, Tompkins supplies custom-designed spare parts support packages for its systems and provide replacement parts for any part of the tSort robots and system.
 These parts are inventoried in our headquarters where we can replenish rapidly and provide competitive pricing to our customers.
 Combined with our expedient response programs and skilled maintenance groups, there is no technical, mechanical, or software-based problem that we can’t resolve.
 Additionally, we are able to provide parts auditing services to ensure your local inventory is complete and supply the necessary parts to restore and restock.